scenerystack/community/docs/reference/api/scenery/CanvasContextWrapper.md

 # CanvasContextWrapper

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/CanvasContextWrapper.js](https://github.com/phetsims/scenery/blob/main/js/util/CanvasContextWrapper.js) for the most up-to-date information.

 ## Overview

 Wraps the context and contains a reference to the canvas, so that we can absorb unnecessary state changes,